Brewgorithm/brewgorithm_devkit/README.md

 * This system offers a shallow, dense neural network defined in Keras that weights whether a given word vector represents a word that is beer-related.

 Language module
-* This module offers basic access to Sense2vec and Spacy utilities.
+* This module offers basic access to Spacy utilities.
 It offers parsing as well as cleaning functions to help expedite development of natural language-related preprocessing.

 ### Redactions
 Only basic models are provided through this development kit.
 Advanced models, such as food-beer pairing suggestion networks must be requested through conrad.barret@zx-ventures.com.
 In addition, some training scripts are likewise excluded from this open source release.

 ### Installation
-To install this library, first make sure that:
-* You have Spacy and its English model installed
+To install this library, first make sure that you have Spacy and its English model installed:
-* You have Sense2vec and its default model installed
+* `pip install spacy`
+* `python -m spacy.en.download`

+Then:
-* Then: `pip install brewgorithm`
+* `pip install brewgorithm`

 To run this library in Docker (do this if you are having issues installing otherwise):
 * `docker-compose up --build`